Year 2017 Meeting Info

 Student Prize Competition

-Three prizes of $100 each will be awarded this year:
+Two prizes of $100 each will be awarded this year: one

-student from the Southeastern region of the United States, as well as one
+student from the Southeastern region of the United States

-(including Afghanistan), Sri Lanka, and Southeast, East and Central Asia.
+Afghanistan), Sri Lanka, and Southeast, East and Central

-papers from the eight AAS regionals at the 2014 annual meeting of the Association
+from the eight AAS regionals at the 2016 annual meeting of

 Participants in the contest may be either undergraduate or resident graduate students at institutions in the Southeast.
 The Southeast Region consists of the District of Columbia, Maryland, Virginia, North Carolina, South Carolina, Georgia, Alabama, Mississippi, Florida, Tennessee, Kentucky, and West Virginia.

 Participants should have a letter of endorsement sent by a major professor, thesis advisor, department chair, or other appropriate person.
 A faculty member may endorse multiple papers.
-All papers written between September 1, 2012 and August 31, 2013 are eligible for submission.
-Participants must submit the finished word processed papers to either Professor Hua (graduate) or Professor Yoxall (undergraduate), [addresses below] no later than November 30, 2013.
-Graduate participants are also encouraged to submit the proposed paper for possible inclusion on the program of the annual SEC meeting January 17-19, 2014 at Duke University, Durham, North Carolina.
-(See the Call for Papers; program deadline is October 31.)
-In addition, papers proposed by graduate students for the SEC conference at Duke University in 2014 will be eligible for the competition, if also submitted to Professor Kuoshu by Nov.
-1, 2012.
+All papers written between September 1, 2015 and August 31, 2016 are eligible for submission.
+Participants must submit the finished word processed papers to either David Ross (graduate) or Jing Zhang (undergraduate), [addresses below] no later than November 30, 2016.
+Graduate participants are also encouraged to submit the proposed paper for possible inclusion on the program of the annual SEC meeting January 15-17, 2016 at the University of Mississippi, Oxford, MS. (See the Call for Papers; program deadline is October 31.)
+In addition, papers proposed by graduate students for the SEC conference at the University of Mississippi in 2017 will be eligible for the competition, if also submitted to Professor Hsiao by Nov.
+30, 2016.

 The finished paper should be no longer than 25 double-spaced pages, exclusive of footnotes and bibliography.
 Papers will be judged on the merits of research, the clarity of the argument, and the quality of the writing.
 Works previously published are not eligible for the competition.